indie/mastodon/ApacheConfigDocs/localhost_setup.md

 good news is that we have plenty of options that don't involve noisy Nginx.
 The NodeJS/Yarn config **will** work with a few minor adjustments to the `tootsuite/mastodon` default code as long as we don't implement anything on the NGINX side.
-We won't dig too much into those changes, but they are readily available in the `ecosteaderfx_2.8_master` repo, which you should already have cloned to your development machine.
+We won't dig too much into those changes, but they are readily available in the `ecosteader` repo, which has already customized configuration.

+## Migrating a database from nginx to Apache server

 Backup your production (copy) scripts and code:

-    pg_dump -Fc -U postgres mastodon_production > db_dec22_2019.dump
+    pg_dump -Fc -U postgres mastodon_production > 21_April_2021.dump

 ## Prepare environment for streaming

 This guide explains how to build a streaming API manager on your `localhost`, so you can easily adjust configs (or delete default configs) on a remote production or test mirror.

+Start Apache2:

+    sudo systemctl apache2 [start / status]

 Install Redis